digital-work-lab/theses/index.md

 - Outside of opening hours: Drop the thesis in the mailbox of the University Administration (Kapuzinerstr.
 16)
 - Dispatch by mail (the date of the postmark counts) Otto-Friedrich-University, Examination Office - 96045 Bamberg

-Note: the digital appendix can be a CD-ROM or USB stick.
+The digital thesis can be a CD-ROM or USB stick.
+It contains the thesis as a PDF document, and possibly a digital appendix.

 ## 5. Thesis presentation